Outpatient Substance Use Disorder Treatment

 - Mental Health Counseling Individual, couples or family therapy

 - Eye movement desensitization and reprocessing therapy (EMDR)

 Darci Wikelius, MA, LADC, LPCC

-Clinical Therapist/Clinical Program Manager
+Clinical Therapist/Outpatient and Mental Health Clinical Program Manager

 Darci has worked in a variety of areas of clinical therapy including intensive care for children with autism, sex offender treatment for developmentally disabled adults, substance use assessments and treatment for individuals with mental illness/chemical dependency, outpatient therapy, and sex offender specific treatment at the Minnesota Sex Offender Program (MSOP) and within the sex offender program at the Minnesota Department of Corrections.
 Darci is dedicated to helping individuals find value and meaning in their lives, particularly in addressing areas surrounding relationships, sexuality, abuse/trauma, behavioral issues and self-worth.
 She also incorporates the use of animal-assisted therapy in individual therapy sessions with her certified therapy dog, Marvel.
+She uses strategies from many methodologies including cognitive behavior therapy (CBT), Dialectical behavior therapy (DBT), and eye movement desensitization and reprocessing (EMDR) therapy.
 Darci is a board-certified licensing supervisor and provides supervision to Recovering Hope staff seeking licensure as alcohol and drug counselors (LADC) or professional clinical counselors (LPCC).
-Currently, Darci working toward a doctor’s degree in clinical psychology.
+Currently, Darci is working toward a doctor’s degree in clinical psychology.